JonKing93/pfdf/docs/api/segments.rst

               - Builds and saves the basin raster, optionally in parallel
             * - :ref:`raster <pfdf.segments.Segments.raster>`
               - Returns a raster representation of the stream segment network
-            * - :ref:`basin_mask <pfdf.segments.Segments.basin_mask>`
+            * - :ref:`catchment_mask <pfdf.segments.Segments.catchment_mask>`
-              - Returns the catchment or terminal outlet basin mask for the queried stream segment
+              - Returns the catchment basin mask for the queried stream segment
             * -
               -
             * - **Generic Statistics**